deoostfrees/Parvus/README.md

 # Parvus

-Parvus is an accessible, open-source image lightbox with no dependencies.
+Overlays sucks, don't use them.
+But if you must use one, use Parvus.
+Parvus tries to be an accessible, open-source image lightbox with no dependencies.

 ![Screenshot of Parvus.
 It shows the first picture of a gallery.](https://rqrauhvmra.com/parvus/parvus.png)